babylard/jam/community-guide/guide.md

 In my case I bought a Deer, and the packet I got was `%xt%o%aa%8817%15202%27120%15327%3%-1%-1%-1%` after clicking Buy.

-Now if we look in the json file labeled Animals in our DefPacks, we can search for the Deer by pressing `ctrl + f` to search in your text editor.
+Now if we look in the json file labeled Animals in our DefPacks, we can search for the Deer by pressing `ctrl + f` to search in your text editor of choice.

 ![animals.png](Images/animals.png)